ajhenley/gitbook/more_sql_commands.md

-Select the name and address of all the Smiths from multiple tables Select the name and address, city, state, and zip  for everyone and this time use table aliases
+Select the name and address of all the Smiths from multiple tables Select the name and address, city, state, and zip  for everyone and this time use table aliases and order by last name then order by state, city, last name

 Update a particular person who has become a Smith Change someone's address